An extension to my book 'Steam Trains and Jigsaw puzzles' published in 2007 and 2013.

 If you wish to communicate with me about steam trains and related railway art, or to answer my requests for answers to my queries, please email David, at : firstname.lastname@example.org

 Saturday, 23 October 2010

 For today's post (23rd October 2010), I am focusing on a special express train, the 'Coronation Scot', as depicted in just three of many jigsaw puzzles.

 The first pic shows a puzzle full of impact, Coronation Scot, a 500-piece example from KG Games.
-The close up view of a streamlined Stanier 'Pacific' locomotive No.6220 Coronation, in blue and white livery and 3/4 elevation, can be compared/contrasted directly with the expansive trainshed of a huge mainline station.
+The close up view of a streamlined Stanier 'Pacific' locomotive No.6220 Coronation, in blue and silver livery and 3/4 elevation, can be compared/contrasted directly with the expansive trainshed of a huge mainline station.
 The train wins easily relegating the terminus to a minor role.
 The artist is not named.

 Pic number two shows a picture from the famous railway artist David Weston.
 I know of only two of David's railway paintings, and they are certainly not his best, that have been reproduced in the jigsaw trade - as half of the 200-piece Steamtrains series by Falcon.
 The better one, Coronation Scot-LMS, shows a 'Coronation' class 4-6-2, in red (crimson lake) and gold livery, hauling the famous express.
 The backdrop is heavy industry (blast furnaces?) emitting what appears to be a 'golden glow'.
 The famous express, subdued lighting and heavy industry combine to make a memorable, but small, jigsaw puzzle.